thomas-biesmans/rdlabo/README.md

   ansible-playbook -i inventory.yml deploy_OKD_3.11_nodes.yml --vault-id donisaurs@passwords/ansible_vaultpasswd.user 2>&1 | tee -a output_run_20210507_1345.log

+If you want to execute a specific tag, then you can do so as well:

+  ansible-playbook -i inventory.yml deploy_OKD_3.11_nodes.yml --vault-id donisaurs@passwords/ansible_vaultpasswd.user --tags=storage_extend 2>&1 | tee -a output_run_20210507_1345.log

+## Crap moved forward
 --- WIP from here on ---

 To be able to manage hosts through Ansible Python needs to be installed, including some other pre-reqs